Babagahummus (a Baba Ganoush Hummus Hybrid)

 • Salt

 • Tahini.
-Seeds of Collaboration is my greatest love!
+Seeds of Collaboration is the tahini I always use in my own kitchen.
 Remember to use the code ROGUE at check-out to get 20% off.

 • Lemon juice